dnielsen/spoutlet/README.md

     b.
 Edit app/config/parameters.ini and fill in DB details

-4. Run first time setup script as root:
+4. Run first time setup script as root: (this will install PHP 5.4 from a non UBUNTU repo, etc.)

     a. $ sudo misc_scripts/first_time_setup.sh